 If a public utility company is responsible for a gas explosion, it is possible to sue them for damages.
 However, because public utility companies are often considered government entities, filing a lawsuit against them can be difficult.
 When suing a public utility, special rules and procedures must be followed.
 This process can be more complicated than a regular personal injury case.

-Compensation for Gas Explosion Victims
+What Compensation Can Gas Explosion Victims Recover?

 Victims of gas explosions may be entitled to various forms of compensation, including: